jeeberhardt/mobius/docs/source/design_protocol.rst

 ================

 In this tutorial, our focus will be the design protocol.
 In essence, the design protocol provides a set of guidelines that govern the optimization process.
-It delineates the sequence space by establishing constraints and implementing filters, thus enabling you to seamlessly integrate any pre-existing knowledge about a specific system.
+It is used to delineate the sequence space by establishing constraints, thus enabling you to seamlessly integrate any pre-existing knowledge about a specific system.

 The design protocol is formatted as a YAML document and consists of two primary components: `designs` and `filters`.
 The `design` component delineates the sequence space that can be accessed during the optimization process.
-On the other hand, the `filters` component allows you to exclude peptides with undesirable properties (such as low solubility or permeability), which will be enforced at the end of the optimization process.
+On the other hand, the `filters` component allows you to exclude peptides with undesirable properties (such as low solubility or permeability), during the optimization process.

 Here is an example of a design protocol: